OA-PASS/bagend/examples/index.md

 Recall that BAGEND resources are represented as JSON-LD.
 If you aren't familiar with JSON-LD, that should be OK.
 JSON-LD elements will be prefixed with the `@` character, but otherwise ought to be pretty self-explanatory.
 For example, a JSON object containing the element `"@type": "Submission"` and `"@id": "foo"` can be understood to carry the "type" of "Submission" and identifer "foo".
 The JSON-LD context (`@context`) carries special significance, as it provides JSON-LD aware processors with the information necessary to interpret the JSON as instance of an RDF data model.

-### Outline
+### Outline of a BAGEND resource model
 Here is an overview of the major elements contained in an example resource file.

 The `Submission` is the root resource, and it serves to aggregate the remaining elements in the resource graph.
 The immediate resources are the article (whose files reside in the bag payload directory), any agreements related to the submission process, and contact information the various parties involved in creating the submission.

 The `Submission` can be thought of the resource that maintains the bookkeeping related to the transfer of the custodial content of the bag.
 In theory, once a bag has been received, the information in the `Submission` _could_ be thrown away or ignored, only processing the `Article` which describes the custodial content of the bag.

-{% highlight json linenos %}
+{% highlight json %}
 {% raw %}
 {
   "@context": "http://bagend.io/model/0.1/context.jsonld",